-If you want to test your DNA to learn more about your family history and genetic lineage and find potential relatives, then you should order a DNA testing kit from Ancestry DNA at.
-If you want to learn about your maternal or paternal genetic line specifically or receive a full health screening report, then we recommend 23andMe.
+If you want to test your DNA to learn more about your family history and genetic lineage to find potential relatives, then you should order a DNA testing kit from Ancestry DNA.
+If you want to learn about your maternal or paternal genetic line specifically or receive a full genetic testing and health screening report, then we recommend 23andMe.

-Read on to learn more about the differences between these two companies and the DNA testing they offer.
+Read on to learn more about the differences between 23 and Me vs Ancestry DNA and the DNA tests they offer

 |Key Feature||23AndMe||DNA Ancestry|